 The orifice tube is located in the liquid line between the condenser and the evaporator.
 The orifice tube is the dividing point for the high and the low pressure sides of the A/C system.
 As the refrigerant passes through the orifice tube, the pressure on the refrigerant is lowered, causing the refrigerant to vaporize at the orifice tube.
 The orifice tube also measures the amount of liquid refrigerant that can flow into the evaporator.

-Refrigerant exiting the orifice tube flows into the evaporator core in a low-pressure, liquid state.
-Ambient air is drawn through the HVAC module and passes through the evaporator core.
+Refrigerant exiting the orifice tube flows into the evaporator core in a low-pressure liquid state.
+Ambient air is drawn through the HVAC case module and passes through the evaporator core.
 Warm and moist air will cause the liquid refrigerant to boil inside the evaporator core.
-The boiling refrigerant absorbs heat from the ambient air and draws moisture onto the evaporator.
+The boiling refrigerant absorbs heat from the ambient air and draws moisture onto the evaporator and collects.
 The refrigerant exits the evaporator through the suction line and flows back to the compressor in a vapor state, completing the A/C cycle of heat removal.
-At the compressor, the refrigerant is compressed again and the cycle of heat removal is repeated.
+At the compressor the refrigerant is compressed again and the cycle of heat removal is repeated.